 Note: It is expected that you will retain your clinical skills from prior quarters.
 From the beginning of your preceptorship you must perform with the appropriate level of independence and confidence that a student in sixth quarter would typically exhibit.
 Failure to progress and increase your patient assignment at an appropriate pace, failure to demonstrate to your preceptor that you can safely be advanced without above average supervision, or failure to function without constant guidance and/or prompting will result in termination of the preceptorship and failure of Nursing 86L.
 Such termination will occur at any point during the preceptorship, from the beginning, up to and including the last shift.

 Written Work: Click the following links for detailed instructions; see calendar for due dates.
-(Detailed descriptions of these can be found on Catalyst course page - available first day of the quarter)
+(Detailed descriptions of these can be found on Canvas course page)